-Windows

-For operation all windows have crank operation except egress windows.
+Windows may have crank operation or slider movement.
 It is very important to turn crank assembly tight for travel time.

 Egress windows have an unlocking handle or two small hinged clips on each side.
 After unlatching, the panel will swing out on a top hinge.
 On some egress windows screens are attached to swing out panel of window.